Interventions, Where and How? Experimental Design for Causal Models at Scale: Background

-A common assumption in causal inference is that causal relations are known qualitatively and can be represented by a DAG.
+\paragraph{Bayesian Causal Discovery.} A common assumption in causal inference is that causal relations are known qualitatively and can be represented by a DAG.
 While this qualitative information can be obtained from domain knowledge in some scenarios, it's infeasible in most applications.
-The goal then is to recover the SCM given dataset $\mathcal{D}$.
-This is termed as \emph{causal discovery}.
-In general, without knowing much about the nature of mechanisms $f$ (linear, nonlinear etc), the true SCM may not be \emph{identifiable}~\cite{peters2012identifiability}, i.e. recovery of the true SCM is not possible even with an infinite number of observational samples.
-This is because there could be multiple DAGs (and hence multiple factorisations of $P(\mathbf{X_V})$) which explain the data equally well.
-These DAGs are said to be \emph{Markov Equivalent}.
-Interventions improve identifiability but have to be planned carefully.
-While non-identifiability provides a source of uncertainty in estimating the SCM, finite data for estimation is another.
-Bayesian parameter estimation over the unknown SCM provides a principled way to quantify these uncertainties and obtain posteriors over SCM given observational data.
-These posteriors can then be used to efficiently design experiments and \emph{acquire interventional data to further improve the estimate of the SCM}.
+The goal of causal discovery is to recover the SCM and the associated DAG, given a dataset $\mathcal{D}$.
+In general, without further assumptions about the nature of mechanisms $f$ (e.g., linear vs. nonlinear), the true SCM may not be \emph{identifiable}~\citep{peters2012identifiability} from observational data alone.
+This non-identifiability is because there could be multiple DAGs (and hence multiple factorizations of $P(\mathbf{X_V})$) which explain the data equally well.
+Such DAGs are said to be \emph{Markov Equivalent}.
+Interventions can improve identifiability.
+In addition to identifiability issues, estimating the functional relationships between nodes using finite data is another source of uncertainty.
+Bayesian parameter estimation over the unknown SCM provides a principled way to quantify these uncertainties and obtain a posterior distribution over the SCM given observational data.
+An experimenter can then use the knowledge encoded by the posterior to design informative experiments that efficiently \emph{acquire interventional data to resolve unknown edge orientations and functional uncertainty}.